aannonymouuss/CAQA-Benchmark/README.md

 Also, you can run ```sh run_chatgpt.sh``` to select ChatGPT-3.5 or ChatGPT-4 as the attribution evaluator (You have to apply for the API-key first).
 The parameter ```-fs (True or False)``` is used to control the use of zero-shot or few-shot settings.

-## Issues
-If you have any questions, please leave a issue and we will respond soon.